deciduously/music/post.md

 Two identical notes are called a [unison](https://en.wikipedia.org/wiki/Unison), with 0 cents.
 These intervals are defined within a single octave, so any of them apply across octaves as well - A4 and A5 are in unison just like A4 and another A4, and C4 and A5 is still a major sixth.
 The terms "major", "minor", and "perfect" are not arbitrary, but that discussion is outside the scope of this post.
 I will note that the [tritone](https://en.wikipedia.org/wiki/Tritone), representing 3 whole tones or 6 semitones like `F-B`, is the only one that's none of the three.
 If interested, I recommend [harmony](https://en.wikipedia.org/wiki/Harmony) for your next rabbit hole.
 The tritone takes a leading role in [dissonance](https://en.wikipedia.org/wiki/Consonance_and_dissonance), and to hear it in action you should check out what the [Locrian mode](https://en.wikipedia.org/wiki/Locrian_mode) we defined sounds like with this program.
 The C major scale has a perfect fifth, 5 semitones at the [dominant](https://en.wikipedia.org/wiki/Dominant_(music)) scale [degree](https://en.wikipedia.org/wiki/Degree_(music)) - and the Locrian mode has a tritone which is one extra semitone.

 We don't necessarily want to stick within a single octave, though.
-We want to use the full 88 keys, but only hit ones in the key.
+We want to use the full 108 keys from C0 to B8 (even larger than the standard piano from the diagram), but only use notes in the key.

 // TODO